|

 John Doe #2.

-The Strange Case of Kenny Trentadue's
+The Strange Case of Kenny Trentadue's Jail "Suicide".

-Editor of The New American, interviews attorney Jesse Trentadue, Kenny
+William F. Jasper, Senior Editor of The New American, interviews attorney

 Oklahoma City bombing: New evidence

 renews conspiracy debate.
-Kenneth Trentadue was no
+Kenneth Trentadue

-conspiracy in the Oklahoma City bombing.
+wider conspiracy in the Oklahoma

-suggest that the long-standing allegations may not be so far-fetched.
+long-standing allegations may not be so far-fetched.

 The mysterious death of Kenneth Trentadue.